 FIGURE 18 SCANNING UNIT MANUAL CONTROLS

-The scanner can be moved manually using the arrows or sent to a particular position using the [Target Position] field and clicking the icon 📰 or 🔢 or you will reset to 0,0 your actual new relative reference.
+The scanner can be moved manually using the arrows or sent to a particular position using the [Target Position] field and clicking the ico to initiate the movement.

 If you press the stop button the scanner will stop moving.